 AMD launched its Ryzen 2nd Generation processors back in April, and significantly improved over the first generation both in power and efficiency.
 Now, AMD has done the same thing with Ryzen Threadripper 2nd Generation, producing the very best HEDT CPUs you can buy today.

 Just like the move from Ryzen to Ryzen 2nd Generation, we’re getting a significant boost in performance with Ryzen Threadripper 2nd Generation.
 Not only have the core counts jumped up, but we’re seeing better power management and higher clock speeds across the board.
 Plus, higher price-to-performance ratios with chips like the Ryzen Threadripper 2950X

-There is still plenty to be revealed though, so be sure to keep this page bookmarked – we’ll keep it updated with any Ryzen Threadripper Generation 2 news that comes our way.
+Although AMD has already released some of the flagship chips, there’s still plenty to be revealed over the coming months.
+So, be sure to keep this page bookmarked – we’ll keep it updated with any new Threadripper 2nd Generation info that comes our way.